Skip to content

 1. Drum Fills

-• Example: Insert a snare roll leading into the drop, gradually increasing in speed to build anticipation.
+• Example: Place a snare roll leading into the drop, building anticipation by gradually increasing speed.

 2. Hi-Hat Variations

-• Example: Incorporate a triplet hi-hat pattern during the build-up to intensify energy.
+• Example: Use a triplet hi-hat pattern during the build-up to intensify tension.

 Step 9: Crafting Breakdowns and Build-ups